Many of us are feeling a financial pinch due to the COVID-19 pandemic and are looking for ways to make money during the lockdown.

 One of the easiest ways to make money online is to become a tutor.
 However, with social distancing becoming the new normal, many online tutoring platforms may see an influx of new applicants.
 Also, even the best tutoring jobs only average between 14 to 60 dollars an hour.

 It is good money, of course.
-However, higher-skilled workers may find it short in replacing their working wages.
+However, higher-skilled workers may find it short of replacing their working wages.

 Additionally, most tutoring positions require a bachelor's degree and training.
 For those that earned their life experience in the school of hard knocks or the board room instead of the classroom, traditional tutoring may not be an option.